Charles Fosset: Managerial career

 After the liberation of the city by the Allies, the club structures in Metz were rebuilt and Fosset served as its coach in the 1944–45 season, to only be paid after the first revenues had been collected; however, he was replaced shortly after by the Dutchman Beb Bakhuys.

 In the build-up to the 1947–48 season, Fosset was given this position again amidst a relegation battle, and despite many difficulties, including the death of striker Gustave Kemp in a road accident, he managed to ensure Metz's permanence in the first division on two occasions, the latter of which by a very narrow margin, which was also his last season as coach.
 Between 1947 and 1949, he led the team in 68 top division matches, ending with a record of 23 wins, 10 draws, and 35 losses.

 Later life and death

-In 1958, Fosset founded the Cercle Jeanne-d'Arc, an amateur club in his hometown of Montigny, but he was not the president because he avoided such honors.
-Implacably rigorous both in his life and on the pitch, Fosset spent his entire life in Montigny-les-Metz where his high-level experience benefited many footballers.
+In 1958, Fosset founded the Cercle Jeanne-d'Arc, an amateur club in his hometown of Montigny, but he was not the president.
+Fosset spent his entire life in Montigny-les-Metz where his experience benefited many footballers.

 Fosset died in Jarny on 12 December 1989, at the age of 79.